 Please be advised that the Master Policy does not cover all losses.
 For example, it would not cover losses due to normal wear and tear, and damage caused by insects or animals.
-Also be advised that any additions or modifications to the original construction, such as decks, cabinetry, flooring, countertops, and bathroom updates are not covered under the Master Policy.
 CSG advises you to consult your HO6 Policy insurance agent for details of your personal coverage.